misetius/Software-Testing-Project-for-Course-TEKS5466/test-plan.md

 - Sharing a todo list with another user (as the list owner)
 - Viewing a shared todo list and its items (as the recipient/editor)

+E2E-tests and API-tests also cover some negative paths.
+One API-test for example covers adding todo task with no description to created todo list.
+One E2E covers negative path for logging in with wrong credentials.

 ## OUT OF SCOPE

 To make manual tests more comprehensive and more scripted manual could be used to complement the freestyle way the manual tests were done.